What Are Godly Friendships? 10 Qualities to Look Out For

 5. They stay with you through life’s highs and lows

-Let’s be there for each other through thick and thin.
-A good friend will be there when you celebrate an achievement, such as a career milestone, or on the flip side, there for you when you face a difficult time, such as a loss or a heartbreak.
-Godly friendship come with unwavering support.
+Godly friends are there for each other through thick and thin.
+A good friend will be there when you celebrate an achievement, or on the flip side, when you face a difficult time, such as a loss or a heartbreak.
+Godly friendship comes with unwavering support.
+In many ways, godly friendships resemble God’s unconditional love for us.

 Scripture: